alex-muehleisen/ETL-off-an-AWS-SQS-Queue/README.md

 ### 3. Installing PostgreSQL

-You can find instructions to downloading PostgreSQL on their website [here](https://www.postgresql.org/download/).
+You can find instructions to downloading PostgreSQL on their [website](https://www.postgresql.org/download/).

 The simplest method is to first download the app [here](https://postgresapp.com/downloads.html).
 Then run commands to configure $PATH by following the instructions [here](https://postgresapp.com/documentation/cli-tools.html).